isobelcochrane938/notes/README.md

 # 2024-02-07
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote reminds us that while efficiency is crucial, optimizing code too early without proper profiling or understanding the actual bottlenecks can lead to unnecessary complexity and potential bugs.
 Focus on writing clear, maintainable code first, and optimize only when data-driven insights identify specific performance issues.
 Always consider the trade-offs between code readability, extensibility, and performance.

+# 2024-02-08
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that's easy to read, understand, and maintain.
+This not only reduces bugs but also enhances collaboration and scalability.
+Remember, you're writing code for humans to read and machines to execute."

+"Optimize for readability and maintainability.
+Premature optimization is the root of all evil.
+Focus on making your code correct first, then make it efficient if and when performance metrics dictate.
+Tools and hardware evolve, but clean code outlives technology shifts."

+"Lastly, embrace version control systems.
+Every line of code should be tracked, tested, and reviewed.
+It fosters accountability, transparency, and enables seamless collaboration in large projects.
+Regularly committing small, coherent changes makes debugging and rolling back much simpler."